-The Arizona workers’ compensation attorneys at Matt Fendon Law Group will fight to seek the benefits you need and deserve.
+The workers’ compensation attorneys in Arizona at Matt Fendon Law Group will fight to seek the benefits you need and deserve.
 Our lawyers are skilled negotiators.
 We can help gather the relevant evidence and information you need to reverse that denial.

 Call us today to schedule a free initial consultation.

 Arizona’s workers’ compensation claims are denied for numerous reasons:

 - Failure to notify the employer in a timely fashion.
 If you fail to notify your employer of the work injury in a timely fashion, your claim may be denied.
 Arizona workers are sometimes slow to tell their employer that they were injured – especially if the injury does not significantly affect their ability to work.

 - The condition arose spontaneously, and the cause was unknown.
 Suppose you injure your back at work, and X-rays indicate that you have scoliosis.
 If that condition existed prior to the injury, your claim could be denied.
 A doctor’s exam could provide more information on how your job caused the injury.